Automattic/wp-calypso/packages/composite-checkout/README.md

 The step object that is returned will include some additional properties:

 - `isComplete: boolean`.
-True if the `isCompleteCallback` function returned true (it's not recommended to call the function yourself because it expects certain arguments that you may not be able to provide).
+True if the most recent call of the step's `isCompleteCallback` function returned true (it's not recommended to call the function yourself because it expects certain arguments that you may not be able to provide).
 - `stepNumber: number | null`.
 The step's visible number.
 If the step has no number (because `hasStepNumber` is false), this will be `null`.
 - `stepIndex: number`.
 The index of the step in the array of steps.